QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 - XXZ
 ```

 The `apply!` function is efficiently multithreaded for these symbolic operators as well.
-To start Julia with `julia -t<N>`
+To start multithreaded Julia, use `julia -t<N>`
 where `<N>` specifies the number of threads.